We’re a brand new home for a growing community of young-ish women practicing #HappyMoneyManagement to make saving and investing more fun.

 Ok, this can be true, but only if you’re doing it wrong.

 The wrong way to do it is muddling through without really knowing what you’re doing.
 Of course it won’t be fun if you don’t understand it.
 Then it just makes you feel dumb, and feeling dumb is the worst!
-The most boring topic in the world is the one you don’t understand.

 The right way to do it is to get a basic understanding of some things you can do TODAY that will make the biggest change in your finances and your life.
 Starting out with a big win is crazy motivating!
 Then as your wealth starts increasing, you’ll find it’s actually FUN to check all your balances and see how your balances have grown on their own while you were going about your life.